The Crescent Falls hike is an active way to discover one of Alberta’s most beautiful waterfalls.

 Best Time to Hike Crescent Falls Trail: Crescent Falls can be visited year round but the Crescent Falls hike is best done between May and October.

 - Crescent Falls is ridiculously busy on summer weekends, almost unpleasantly so.
 Try to visit on a weekday or outside of July and August.

 Facilities: The day use area near the main Crescent Falls lookout has outhouses and picnic sites.

 - Crescent Falls Provincial Recreation Area also has a small, well-treed campground with 22 RV sites, 7 tent sites, and 2 equestrian sites with hitching rails.

-Visitor Guidelines and Safety: There have been incidents at the falls resulting in injuries so be sure to not get close to the canyon wall, river, waterfall and its plunge pools.
+Visitor Guidelines and Safety: There have been incidents at the falls resulting in injuries and fatalities so be sure to not get close to the canyon wall, river, waterfall and its plunge pools.
 Stay behind barriers where they are provided.

 What to Bring: Regular running or walking shoes are fine but you’ll want something with a sturdy sole since there are areas of exposed roots on the trail.

 - Bring water and some snacks to enjoy at the falls.

 Visit our store for more Alberta, nature, and adventure inspired products.